Vietnam.vn - Nền tảng quảng bá Việt Nam

 Maignan; Walker, Tomori, Pavlovic, Hernandez; Fofana, Reijnders; Pulisic, Felix, Leao; Gimenez

-Latest football commentary Feyenoord vs AC Milan
+Latest football commentary on Feyenoord vs AC Milan

-An eventful campaign was marked by a shock 3-0 defeat to German giants Bayern Munich - and a dramatic 3-3 draw away to Manchester City - although the Dutch club also suffered a crushing 6-1 defeat at Lille.
+An eventful campaign was marked by a shock 3-0 defeat to German giants Bayern Munich - and a dramatic 3-3 draw away to Manchester City - although the Dutch club also suffered a crushing 6-1 defeat to Lille.

 Brian Priske's side have almost guaranteed entertainment throughout their eight games, with only those played by Barcelona seeing more goals; however, of the 24 teams that have progressed, they have conceded the most.